Ideas for Conversations With Aging Parents: A Holiday Visiting Guide

 The holiday season gives us a great opportunity to get together with friends and family, especially if you live far away.
 For many adult children, visiting aging parents during the holidays can come as a shock.
 You might notice changes in their physical health, or even in their cognitive abilities.
 For those who are unable to see their parents often, the holidays provide an opportunity to assess your parent’s condition and to make changes when necessary.
-As you prepare to visit with your loved ones, keep these tips and suggestions in mind.
+As you prepare to visit with your loved ones, keep these ideas for conversations with aging parents in mind.

 Many families choose to spend long periods of time together over the holidays.
 During this time, you might consider talking with your parents about their current health status.
 You might notice they seem a bit older, frailer, or perhaps they aren’t getting the care they need.
 During your visit, take note of their environment, hygiene practices, and weight.
 If you notice their living space is unkempt, or if there is rotting food in the fridge or unpaid bills sitting out, it could be an indication that they need more care.
 You can gently approach these topics by simply asking them how they are feeling.